yldio/asap-hub/docs/decision/03-data-storage.md

 **MongoDB Atlas**

 MongoDB Atlas is a managed service, and we can deploy the cluster on AWS, GCP, or Azure.
-In our case, AWS is the most suitable option so we can leverage VPC peering to added security.
-It works in a pay per hour and starts at \$0.08/h (~\$58/mo).
+In our case, AWS is the most suitable option so that we can leverage VPC peering to added security.
+It it priced per hour starting at \$0.08/h (~\$58/mo).

 https://www.mongodb.com/cloud/atlas/pricing/

 ### DynamoDB

-DynamoDB is a pay-per request or pay-per provisioned capacity.
-Since we don't know the capacity needed for our application, the choice needs to be on-demand mode.
+DynamoDB is a pay-per-request or pay-per-provisioned-capacity.
+Since we don't know the capacity needed for our application, the choice would need to be its on-demand mode.
-DynamoDb is a key-value and document database performant at scale.
+DynamoDB is a key-value and document database performant at scale.
 It's fully managed, and the HTTP API fits nicely with the serverless model.

 https://aws.amazon.com/dynamodb/pricing/on-demand/